-Pump Fan/Motor Fan Openings
+Pump Fan/Motor Fan Openings (Pump fan on MI 1502 Only)

 Periodically inspect the pump for accumulation of debris and dirt.
 Keep the ventilation grills of the motor fan and the pump fan clear of excessive debris.
 Overheating of the pump or motor could result if these openings are blocked.